I Love My Boss: Office Romances

 Forty-one percent of employed Americans ages 25-40 have admitted to having engaged in an office romance, according to a joint survey sponsored by Glamour magazine and Lawyers.com.
 The study states further that respondents had the most problems with romance when a manager dated a reporting staff person.

 Co-worker dating appears to be on the rise.
-According to a 2009 Careerbuilder.com survey, the vast majority of employed adults (76%) say that they think office romances are more common today than they were 10 years ago.
-Sixty-six percent of those who think office romances are more common today than they were 10 years ago believe it's because there are more women in the workforce and 59 percent list a relaxing of taboos as a key reason, while 51 percent cite longer hours.
+According to a 2009 Careerbuilder.com survey, the vast majority of employed adults (76 percent) say that they think office romances are more common today than they were 10 years ago.
+Sixty-six percent of those who think office romances are more common today than they were 10 years ago believe it's because there are more women in the workforce.
+Fifty-nine percent list a relaxing of taboos as a key reason, while 51 percent cite longer hours.

 Among employed adults, not all interoffice romances are believed to be acceptable.
-While those among peers are widely accepted (75%), relationships between management and subordinates are still considered unacceptable.
-Only 14 percent say dating one's own manger is acceptable, and just 18 percent approve of dating a subordinate.
+While those among peers are widely accepted (75 percent), relationships between management and subordinates are still considered unacceptable.
+Only 14 percent say dating one's own manager is acceptable, and just 18 percent approve of dating a subordinate.

 It may be acceptable to have a romantic relationship with a co-worker, as long as those involved are professional about it, but it is not advisable to have a romantic relationship when there is a workplace power differential.
 When you're the CEO, a power differential exists with everyone else in the company.
 This type of relationship is a potential powder keg waiting to explode.